Taking Risks on a Cycle Tour of Colombia

 Once on the road, we encountered locals who were nothing but warm and generous and tried to help out as best they could despite our language barriers.
 Everywhere they told us the next town was dangerous and we shouldn’t go there only to arrive in the next town and receive the same warm hospitality we had received in the previous town.
 They in turn would warn us about how dangerous the next town was, we would go anyway and so it went as we slowly worked our way south.

 We knew we were taking a risk by cycling Colombia and were not naive to the dangers.
 We felt we had safety in numbers as trying to kidnap or steal from 4 of us would have been harder than cycling alone or as a couple.
-We had a spot tracker with us and hit the “I’m Ok” button daily which sent emails to concerned family and friends letting them know our GPS location, we regularly checked in at police stations and confirmed the roads ahead were safe to cycle.
+In fact, we had a spot tracker with us and hit the “I’m Ok” button daily which sent emails to concerned family and friends letting them know our GPS location, we regularly checked in at police stations and confirmed the roads ahead were safe to cycle.

 My experiences once there couldn’t have been further removed from the hype and negative media about Colombia.

 If locals came up to us while we set up camp and said ‘muerte’ while making a throat cutting motion, we would move camp.
 We regularly checked the news and media for travel warnings and no go zones but we, for the most part, never felt in danger or unsafe.